Untouched landscapes for millions of years. Here are the top 10 things to do in the Australian Outback that you won’t want to miss!

 8. Take a Swim in Edith Falls

 Also part of the Nitmiluk National Park is the Edith Falls, which is a series of cascading waterfalls and pools.
-Taking a swim here is fabulous way to enjoy a well-needed cool down after suffering a day of the sticky humidity in the tropics.
+Taking a swim here is a fabulous way to enjoy a well-needed cool down after suffering a day of the sticky humidity in the tropics.

 9. Fly Over Kakadu National Park

 Sick of walking around all the time?
 The guys at Kakadu Air will fix that.
-One of the best ways to appreciate the immense size of the Kakadu National Park, which covers 19,804 km², whilst getting a bird’s-eye view of the various waterfalls, is to take a scenic helicopter ride.
+One of the best ways to appreciate the immense size of the Kakadu National Park, which covers 19,804 km², whilst getting a bird’s eye view of the various waterfalls, is to take a scenic helicopter ride.
 It’s a bit of an investment at $150AUD a person.
-But, there comes a moment in every traveller’s journey when they have to decide if they want to save the cash for a nicer hotel room, or spend it on flying over mouth-wateringly beautiful waterfalls.
+But, there comes a moment in every traveller’s journey when they have to decide if they want to save the cash for a nicer hotel room or spend it on flying over mouth-wateringly beautiful waterfalls.
 This is one of those moments.
 Choose wisely.

 10. Check Out the Termite Mounds in Litchfield National Park

 Number 10!
 Are we here already?
 In comparison with Kakadu, Litchfield National Park is measly sized covering only 1500km2.
 But that doesn’t make it any less beautiful.
 Think you’ve seen one waterfall then you’ve seen them all?
 Don’t be fooled.
 Be sure to check out the spectacular Florence Falls leading into a plunge pool.
 Here you can take a refreshing dip before enjoying a scenic walk to the viewing platform above the falls for panoramic views of the open valley and the waterhole below.